 Once the scanning is completed the files are saved in folders that follow the same method of organization that the physical photos are using.
 If the photos are in a yellow envelope that says “halloween 1977”, then the scanned photos will be saved to a folder called “halloween 1977 (yellow envelope)”.
 The individual files will be named using a similar protocol.
 For instance photos of a family wedding in an album might be called: smith_wedding_001.jpg.
 If you’d like a special naming scheme, just ask.
 We’re happy to oblige.

 The digital files are saved to USB hard drives.
 We use either thumb style drives or if necessary larger magnetic hard drives.
-See our order form for pricing details.
-Or provide your own hard drive when you send us your photos.
+Or provide your own hard drive.

 Photos, prints, negatives, positives, slides, transparencies are all scanned using our top of the line flat-bed scanners.
 Items that are too large to fit on the scanner bed (artwork, diplomas, etc;) can be digitized using our large polarized copy stand.
 If your needs are extraordinary, give us a call.
 We’ll appreciate the challenge.